How to style a single-wall kitchen design

 Small kitchen ideas

 Creating a cleverly designed single-wall kitchen is a great way to add style to your home when space is at a premium.
 It can even work out to be just as effective as the classic kitchen triangle.
-In fact, by using integrated appliances, fewer units, and smart storage, you can create a space that's highly efficient when it comes to preparing meals and entertaining guests.
+In fact, by using integrated appliances, fewer units, and smart storage solutions, you can create a one-wall kitchen layout that's highly efficient when it comes to preparing meals and entertaining guests.

 A typical single-wall kitchen would feature a fridge at one end, and an oven and hob at the other side.
 The sink is often central, with cupboards underneath and worktop space at either side.

-We've put together some straight-line kitchen design ideas to show you how to maximise this type of space and transform the heart of your home into a place you can be proud of.
+We've put together some single-wall kitchen design ideas to show you how to maximise this type of space and transform the heart of your home into a place you can be proud of.

 Choose integrated appliances for a clutter-free space

-When planning a single-wall kitchen, consider appliances carefully.
+When planning a one-wall kitchen, consider appliances carefully.
 If the room you're working with is especially small, you might want to look to a more compact, space-saving integrated dishwasher.

 If you want to make room for more kitchen storage space, you might want to look at placing your laundry appliances in a separate room.